- Purchase the complete Expat Arrivals San Francisco Guide (PDF)

 Driving in San Francisco

-One of the things to get used to when driving around San Francisco is the large number of one-way streets in the city.
+One of the things to get used to when driving around San Francisco is the many one-way streets in the city.
 There are many areas of the city where drivers cannot make left turns off of major streets so they have to make a series of right turns instead.
-This can be frustrating when first adjusting.
+This can be frustrating.